Lapratomo24/milestone-one/README.md

    ![Logo and navigation bar](assets/readme-img/header.png)

    - Through the use of bootstrap, the navigation bar is designed to be responsive when users are on devices with different, smaller screen sizes such as tablets and smartphones.
 The navigation items will collapse into a toggler, which sometimes is called a burger button, on smaller screen sizes.
-The four navigation items should be visible in a vertical order when users click on the toggler, which then can be used to navigate the site in the same way as when viewing from a PC or laptop.
+The four navigation items should be visible in a vertical order when users click on the toggler, which then can be used to navigate the site in the same way as when viewing from a PC or laptop.<br /><br />

 - #### Hero Image